UPHL-BioNGS/Cecret/README.md

 WARNING : Does not currently accept multi-fastas.
 If there is interest in such a feature, please [submit an issue](https://github.com/UPHL-BioNGS/Cecret/issues).

 ## Where is an example config file?
-You're more than welcome to look at an example [here](./configs/cecret_config_template.config).
+The **End User** is more than welcome to look at an example [here](./configs/cecret_config_template.config).
 Just remove the comments for the parameters that need to be adjusted and specify with `-c`.

 At UPHL, our config file is small enough to be put as a profile option, but the text of the config file would be as follows: